 Teaching kids how to "Walk This Way" on International Walk to School Day

-BACKGROUND: Left, right, left – those aren’t marching orders, they’re the directions everyone should look before crossing a street.
-Too many kids are hit by a car and injured or killed, and it’s vitally important to teach them these simple walking and crossing skills to prevent such tragedies.
+Too many kids are hit by a car and injured or killed, and it’s vitally important to teach them simple walking and crossing skills to prevent such tragedies.

-Safe Kids San Antonio, led by University Children’s Health, and VisionZeroSA will visit Westwood Terrace Elementary School on Wednesday morning to teach kids how to be safe when walking to school — or anywhere else they might encounter traffic.
+On Wednesday morning, Safe Kids San Antonio, led by University Health System, along with program sponsor FedEx and several key community agencies and partners, will visit Sarah King Elementary School.
+They’ll teach kids how to be safe when walking to school — or anywhere else they might encounter traffic.

 More than 40 countries participate in International Walk to School Day to encourage safe routes to school for kids all over the world.

-Art Reinhardt, City of San Antonio, Transportation & Capital Improvements
+- City of San Antonio Transportation and Capital Improvements